kgwiazdak/sprint-planning-copilot/README.md

 ## Telemetry & Storage

 - SQLite lives at `app.db` by default; schema migrations are handled automatically at startup.
-- MLflow artifacts land under `data/mlflow/artifacts/…`.
+- MLflow artifacts land under the `/mlflow` prefix of your configured Azure Blob container (set automatically via `MLFLOW_DEFAULT_ARTIFACT_ROOT`).
 Keep the MLflow service running (docker compose does this automatically) to inspect past runs.

 ## Testing